emqx/cloud-docs/en_US/README.md

 Charge per cluster instance and message traffic, not message count, and unlimited API and rule engine usage, so costs remain clear and manageable as your business scales.

-### Fully Managed Operations and Maintenance
+### Fully managed operations and maintenance

 Create a highly available MQTT clusters in minutes and start accessing devices immediately, followed by up to 7*24 technical support and operations by our global service support team and EMQ experts for the entire life cycle.

-### High Availability and Data Security
+### High availability and data security

 EMQ X Cloud Professional and Unlimited plans use a highly redundant cluster architecture to ensure high availability of services and guarantee your data security and business stability with a unique isolated environment.
 Each deployment cluster has its public IP, dedicated VPC network, independent EMQ X servers, and database servers, which is more secure and reliable.

 ### Multiple protocol access and private customization extensions

-Supports multiple communication protocols including MQTT, MQTT-SN, CoAP, LwM2M, and private TCP protocols, covering various industry applications; can customize private functions according to your special usage scenarios to fully meet business needs.
+Supports multiple communication protocols including MQTT, MQTT-SN, CoAP, LwM2M, and private TCP protocols, covering various industry applications.
+It can customize private functions according to your special usage scenarios to fully meet business needs.

 ### Capacity estimation and scaling

 Capacity is automatically estimated by the number of connections and message throughput, and the scaling plan is made through close monitoring, and the cluster size can be smoothly adjusted with the business scale.

-### Flexible Data Flow Solution
+### Flexible data flow solution

-EMQ X Cloud Professional and Unlimited plans support real-time pre-processing of device event and message data, and storage to more than ten kinds of databases and messaging systems such as MySQL, Kafka, InfluxDB, etc. on the cloud.
+EMQ X Cloud Professional and Unlimited plans support real-time pre-processing of device event and message data, and storage to more than ten kinds of databases and messaging systems such as MySQL, Kafka, InfluxDB on the cloud.

 ## Product Capabilities